EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 Definitions:
 - A *adjective determiner* is an adjective that creates a numeric constraint on a particular `x` variable, such as `card(2,e,x)` or `much-many_a(e8,x3)`.
 - A *quantifier determiner* is a quantifier that creates a numeric constraint on a particular `x` variable, such as `_all_q(x3,RSTR,BODY)` or `_the_q(x3,RSTR,BODY)`
-- An *undetermined MRS* is formed by: 1) removing all determiner adjectives (and their modifiers), 2) converting all determiner quantifiers to "udef_q", 3) ignoring the pl/sg constraint on any variable.
+- An *undetermined MRS* is formed by: 1) removing all determiner adjectives (and their modifiers), 2) converting all determiner quantifiers to "udef_q", 3) ignoring the `pl/sg` constraint on any variable.
 - An *undetermined solution* is formed by assigning a single non-empty set to every `x` variable in an undetermined MRS such that it is true.
-- A *determiner group* for a determiner `determiner(x)` is a group of undetermined solutions where the count of unique individuals across all `x` values in the group satisfies the determiner.
-It contains *subsets*, see next definition.
+- A *determiner group* for `determiner(x)` is a group of undetermined solutions where the count of unique individuals across all `x` values in the group satisfies the determiner.
+It contains *subsets* (see next definition).
 - A *determiner group subset* is a subset of undetermined solutions in a determiner group.
 Except for the first time through, the solutions in a subset all contain the same `x` value.

 Algorithm:
-Start with an ordered list of numeric determiners (adjective and quantifier) and a "previous determiner group" that is the set of all undetermined solutions for an MRS. The previous determiner group has a single subset that contains all the solutions.
+Start with an `ordered_determiner_list` of numeric determiners (adjective and quantifier) and a `previous_determiner_group` that starts as the set of all undetermined solutions. `previous_determiner_group` starts with a single subset that contains all the solutions.

-Using the next determiner in the ordered list: `determiner(variable)` and the previous determiner group:
+Using the next determiner in `ordered_determiner_list` (`determiner(variable)`) and `previous_determiner_group`:
-    Find collective and distributive: For each previous determiner group subset:
+    Find collective and distributive: For each subset in `previous_determiner_group`:
-        Group all the solutions in the previous subset by unique `variable` values (where "value" means the entire variable value as a set, not the individuals in it).
-These form the *new subsets*.
+        Group all the solutions in `previous_determiner_group` by unique `variable` values (where "value" means the entire variable value as a set, not the individuals in it).
+These form the `new_subsets`.
         Find a set of the unique `variable` values just found that satisfies `determiner(variable)`.
-        Form a new determiner group using the new subsets that go with these unique variable values Run the algorithm again after removing this determiner from the list and using the new determiner group Find cumulative: Do the same but across all subsets
+        Form `new_determiner_group` using `new_subsets` that go with these unique variable values Run the algorithm again after removing `determiner(variable)` from the list and using `new_determiner_group` Find cumulative: Do the same but merge all subsets instead of iterating over each subset

 If all determiners are successful, the determiner group that remains at the end is a solution.